Contrasting Grocery Outlet (GO) & Its Competitors

-Grocery Outlet (NASDAQ: GO) is one of 48 public companies in the “Grocery stores” industry, but how does it weigh in compared to its peers?
-We will compare Grocery Outlet to related businesses based on the strength of its valuation, earnings, institutional ownership, analyst recommendations, profitability, dividends and risk.
+Grocery Outlet (NASDAQ: GO) is one of 48 public companies in the “Grocery stores” industry, but how does it contrast to its peers?
+We will compare Grocery Outlet to related companies based on the strength of its risk, analyst recommendations, earnings, profitability, valuation, dividends and institutional ownership.

 Profitability